Circle Kei Motors logoCIRCLE KEI MOTORS

 Rows of vehicles at a Japanese auto auction, inspected in person before bidding

-Every kei truck we import is inspected in person on the Japanese auction floor before it ever ships to Hawaii.
+Every Kei truck we import is inspected in person on the Japanese auction floor before it ever ships to your port.

 • Original Japanese export certificate and bill of sale